pickifyappsupport/pickify-app/privacy/index.md

 ## Children

-Pickify is rated 4+ and is suitable for use by children, including in classrooms and at home.
-It does not knowingly collect any information from anyone, including children under 13 (or the equivalent minimum age in your country).
-Since the app collects no data at all and makes no network requests, no such information can be transmitted to us or to anyone else.
-There is no chat, no sharing, no social feature, and no advertising through which a child could be reached.
+Pickify is rated 4+ and is designed to be family-friendly.
+It is a general-audience app rather than one directed at children, and it works equally well with a group of any age.
+The app does not knowingly collect personal information from anyone, including children under 13 (or the equivalent minimum age in their country).
+It does not transmit the names or other text entered into its games.
+There is no chat, sharing, social feature, or advertising through which a child could be reached.
+A parent or guardian should send any support email on a child's behalf.

 ## Changes to this policy